Treason (1959 film): ReceptionThe Age called it "one of the very few top line dramas yet presented on Australian TV."

 The Sunday Sydney Morning Herald said Thring gives "an impressive performance" being "closely matched in honours by the sensitive work" of Howell.

 The daily Sydney Morning Herald said the production was "stylish and forceful" in which "the big four male roles offered fascinating contrast in temperament and motives."

+According to Filmink "Thring is everything you want in a Nazi villain in Treason – intense, shrewd, lecherous, smart.
+He doesn’t overplay, he adjusts for the camera, he has charisma.
+It’s very good work.
+Brian James is also excellent."